This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Interestingly enough, a lot of the chemical fragrances that are added to products are only there to mask other smelly chemicals in said products.
 Confused yet?

-But back to my scent investigation: Next, I started to look into the laundry detergent we use.
+Back to my scent investigation: Next, I started to look into the laundry detergent we use.

 I already knew that we were “that itchy family” that couldn’t use any of the cheap store brands because we would break out every time I tried one.